mkristiansen/gradle-plantuml-mk-plugin/README.md

   gradle renderPlantUml
   ```

-  Rendered PNGs and SVGs are placed alongside uml.
+  Rendered PNGs and SVGs are placed alongside the puml files.

 - Remove all rendered images by running